“Stocks go up” isn’t the only way to get ahead in the market, which is fortunate, because stocks don’t always go up.

 OK.
 You asked for it.

-The Global X SuperDividend ETF (SDIV) prioritizes yield above all else, generating a current payout of 11% that’s literally nine times that of the S&P 500, and well more than double the 10-year Treasury yield.
+The Global X SuperDividend ETF (SDIV) prioritizes yield above all else, generating a current payout of 10% that’s literally eight times that of the S&P 500, and well more than double the 10-year Treasury yield.

 Global X’s fund definitely does not look like most other dividend ETFs.

-This is a global fund made up of roughly 100 of the world’s highest-yielding securities.
-But unlike many global funds, which tend to weight the U.S. at 50% or more, America accounts for only about a third of assets, with Hong Kong (15%), Britain (8%), and Brazil (5%) among the others.
-Also, SDIV is extremely tilted toward just a handful of sectors—financials (25%), energy (24%), materials (19%), and real estate (18%) make up 85% of the fund!
+This is a global fund made up of 100 of the world’s highest-yielding securities.
+But unlike many global funds, which tend to weight the U.S. at 50% or more, America accounts for only about quarter of assets.
+Other countries fill that vacuum, including Brazil (15%), Hong Kong (12%), and the U.K. (11%).
+Also, SDIV is extremely tilted toward just a handful of sectors—financials (28%), energy (22%), real estate (14%), and materials (11%) represent three-quarters of the fund’s assets.

 In other words: SDIV is good for aggressive investors who want high income.
 But people looking for stability might want to search elsewhere.